Gara2025/jubilant-tribble/Hero+TOC+FAQ/README.md

 - `011-Hero+stickyTOC+FAQ+other-bottom-content.jpg` - A screenshot showing what the template looks like.
 - `README.md` - This instruction file.
 - `/_snippets/` - A folder containing different content blocks you can copy and paste into your page.

+### Requirements

+This component is not standalone.
+It requires the following from the main project environment to function correctly:
+- Bootstrap 4.6
+- The Global Custom Styles

+For details, please refer to the **main project `README.md` file**.